We play during the winter. Our normal season is October through April.

 How can I join the Tucson Petanque Club?

-Currently we are not formally organized as a club, and we have no procedures for enrolling members.
-Right now, we are an informal group of players who are Tucson residents, along with a small group of winter visitors who will probably rejoin us in January-March.
-We use this web site to organize our meets.
+The Tucson Petanque Club is an informal group of Tucson residents and winter visitors.
+We use this web site to organize our meets, but we don’t keep a membership list.
+Currently, we’re more a recurring event than a formally organized club.
 To join us, simply sign up for email notifications of our events (see above) and come out and play with us.

-The plan is to try to achieve a critical mass of regular players before creating any formal organizational structure, joining the FPUSA, and so on.
+Eventually, if we achieve a critical mass of regular players, we may consider creating a formal organization, joining the FPUSA, and so on.

 For more information about the game of petanque—